AnastasiiaPetrus/Theoretical-Quantum-Advantage-Why-to-build-a-Quantum-Computer-/Climate and Environment/Practical Use/climate_and_environment_practical_applicability.md

 ## Overview

 This supplementary material systematically maps classical algorithms to their real-world adoption in climate and environmental science and engineering.
-Each algorithm or method is assessed using the **FUSE** (Field Use Evidence Score) criterion, which is set to `1` if the method is actively applied in practical (operational, industrial, or regulatory) workflows according to recent reports, guidelines, or published case studies; otherwise, FUSE is set to `0`.
+Each algorithm or method is assessed using the **fuse** (Field Use Evidence Score) criterion, which is set to `1` if the method is actively applied in practical (operational, industrial, or regulatory) workflows according to recent reports, guidelines, or published case studies; otherwise, fuse is set to `0`.
 The evaluation is based on an extensive review of international and national agency documents (e.g., US EPA, NOAA, EEA, Chinese MEE), recent peer-reviewed literature, and technical best-practice publications.

 ## Table Legend

 - **Algorithm & Method**: Cluster of related algorithms or models (may include variants and common abbreviations).
-- **FUSE**:
+- **fuse**:
   - `1`: Demonstrated and established practical use in climate/environmental science (including operational monitoring, regulatory reporting, or major industrial projects, 2010–2024).
   - `0`: No significant evidence of practical application in the above domains.